Who needs a special occasion for Strawberry Champagne Jello Shots? These are easy to make and are so pretty to serve at your next party!

 I would however suggest that you buy a cheaper bottle for making these and save the more expensive champagne for the actual champagne glass.

-You can change out the fruit flavor at the bottom if you wish.
+You can change out the fruit flavor at the bottom for any fruit you wish.
 I’m sure blueberry or raspberry would be great as well.
-Don’t use citrus fruit because it won’t firm up correctly.
+Don’t use citrus fruit because it won’t firm up properly.

 For the Strawberry Layer

 - 2 cups strawberries

 - ½ cup sugar

 - 3 packets gelatin

 - 2 cup water